eloj/radix-sorting/README.md

 and because we can have multiple pointer arrays representing different sort orders over the same input.

 An alternative is to sort using indeces instead.
-You can think of it as assigning a number between `0` and `N-1` to each object to be sorted, and the returning a permutation of these numbers that represents the sorted order.
+You can think of it as assigning a number between `0` and `N-1` to each object to be sorted, and then returning a permutation of these numbers that represents the sorted order.

 Example: Take as input the array `A = { 2, 42, 1 }`.
 Assuming zero-based indexing, the rank-array representing